 — Luiz Centenaro (@LuizCent) April 1, 2016

 - The biggest challenges facing optimizers today are:

 - Lack of know-how.
 People don’t have the skills to do optimization and don’t know where to learn it or have the time.

 - Lack of time

 - What’s holding us back in optimization?
 Lack of experience is a big one.
 20% of optimizers have been working in the industry for less than one year.
 50% less than 3 years.

 - If you rely on tactics you find online, you won’t be able to prioritize tests.
 You’ll be wasting time and traffic.
 And most of those articles are written by professional bloggers, not optimizers.

 - Our original research found that form engagement increases when you use an arrow as a visual cue (instead other elements like human faces, facing any direction).
 Worth testing.

 - There’s a lack of empirical research in optimization that is both rigorous and actionable.
-We’re opening ConversionXL Institute to fill that gap.
+We’re opening CXL Institute to fill that gap.